Shutdown Housing Guide: How to Protect Your Rent and Federal Aid

 8. Think Long-Term: From Renting to Stability

-The USDA’s Rural Development program continues to support low‑ and moderate‑income buyers in rural areas through its Section 502 loan programs — including financing for new manufactured homes and certain existing ones.
+The USDA’s Rural Development program continues to support low‑ and moderate‑income buyers in rural areas through its Section 502 loan programs—including financing for new manufactured homes and certain existing ones.
+The new "My RD Loan" portal, launched in early 2026, now provides direct loan borrowers with 24/7 online access to manage these accounts.
 A long-running pilot program remains active to reduce regulatory barriers and expand access, particularly for very low‑income buyers, land-lease communities, and Tribal lands.
 For the most current details, check with your state housing agency or USDA Rural Development office.

 The hardest part of poverty is often isolation.
 But every city has people and programs that exist solely to keep families housed.
 I've mentioned some of these before.